prometheus-operator/runbooks/content/runbooks/kubernetes/KubeDaemonSetNotScheduled.md

 ## Mitigation

-Usually happens when specifying wrong pod taints/affinities or lack of resources on the nodes.
 Set proper priority class for important dameonsets to system-node-critical.

 See [DaemonSet rolling update is stuck](https://kubernetes.io/docs/tasks/manage-daemon/update-daemon-set/#daemonset-rolling-update-is-stuck)

-In some rare cases you may need to change node affinities or delete pod manually if this is special daemonset which has pod priority class system-cluster-critical and is limited to only 1 replica (so it runs on specific node only)
+In some rare cases you may need to change node affinities or delete pod manually if this is special daemonset which has specific pod priority class and is limited to only 1 replica (so it runs on specific node only)

 See [Debugging Pods](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-application/#debugging-pods)